footings/footings/docs/tutorials/intro-series/1-a-footings-model.md

 - Model construction starts on the line `@model`.
 To build a model with the footings framework, you  need to decorate a standard python class with the `@model` decorator.
 Our model is called `AddABC`.
 The model decorator takes an argument `steps` which is explained in the last bullet.

-- Attributes of the class are defined using the `define_*` functions imported from the `footings` library.
+- Attributes of the class are defined using the `def_*` functions imported from the `footings` library.
 These will be covered in further detail in the [attributes and instantiation tutorial](./2-attributes-and-instantiation.md).
-But for purposes of this model, know that attributes - defined using `define_parameter` are required parameters to instantiate the model.
+But for purposes of this model, know that attributes - defined using `def_parameter` are required parameters to instantiate the model.
 These attributes are frozen and cannot be modified after the model is instantiated.
-Attributes defined using `define_intermediate` and `define_return` are empty attributes that are created on instantiation that are unfrozen for modification throughout the steps.
-The only difference between the two is `define_return` attributes are returned after the model runs.
+Attributes defined using `def_intermediate` and `def_return` are empty attributes that are created on instantiation that are unfrozen for modification throughout the steps.
+The only difference between the two is `def_return` attributes are returned after the model runs.

 - Moving under the attributes, are methods decorated with `@step`.
 Each step has two arguments - `uses` which is a list of the attributes used for the respective step and `impacts` which is a list of the attributes impacted for the respective step.